 Work and Labour Studies offers several degree options: Honours BA Program, Honours Double Major BA Program, Honours Double Major Interdisciplinary BA Program, Honours Major/Minor BA Program, and Honours Minor BA Program, and BA programs.
 Be sure to read the program requirements carefully to ensure your selections satisfy credit and course requirements for the degree.

 Students are advised to check university, departmental, and divisional calendars for up-to-date course listings and descriptions, and to ensure that prerequisites have been met.
 The Faculty of Liberal Arts & Professional Studies holds students accountable for meeting degree requirements.

-All students in Work and Labour Studies must take the core course, AP/SOSC 2210 6.0, Labour Relations in Canada: An Introduction.
+All students in Work and Labour Studies must take the core courses, AP/SOSC 1510 6.0 The Future of Work and AP/SOSC 2210 6.0, Labour Relations in Canada.
 This course is an introduction to labour management relations and focusses on the development of trade unions, collective bargaining, the changing nature of the workplace, and the implications of economic globalization on labour in Canada.

 3000 and 4000 Level Courses